15 Questions You Should Ask about Neonatal Intensive Care Units

 A long-term NICU stay can be difficult for parents and families.
 Counseling and other social support services should be readily available.

-- At UI Children's Hospital we care for families, as well as babies.
-Our services for parents and siblings include counseling, peer support groups, a resource library, and on-line information tailored to a family's needs.
+- At UI Stead Family Children’s Hospital we care for families, as well as babies.
+Our services for parents and siblings include counseling, peer support groups, a resource library, and online information tailored to a family's needs.

 - We promote family-centered care, inviting parents to participate in the care of their baby and allowing family visitation, including siblings, around the clock